 - Application domain research, clarification of the problem.

-- Elaborating user stories, forming product requirements.
+- Elaborating user stories, formation of product requirements.

 - Conducting research to select appropriate engineering solutions.

 In-house is a term signifying close cooperation of external experts with customer’s staff while working on customer's internal projects on its territory.
-For many projects that do not have detailed technical specification it is the only appropriate way of development.
-For example, one of our projects had been altered more than 10 times (see “Integration module of 1C: Enterprise 8.3 and Billing” in the Portfolio).
-In-house helped us successfully complete this project.
-With a fully remote working this would not have happened.
+For many projects that do not have detailed technical specification this is the only appropriate way of development.
+For example, the development of one of our projects required more than 10 iterations (see “1C: Enterprise 8.3 and Billing Systems Integration Module” in Portfolio).
+In-house helped us successfully complete the project.
+With a fully remote work this would definitely not work.

-- Migration of the company from 1C:Enterprise 7.7 to 1C:Enterprise 8.3.
+- Migration of the company from the 1C:Enterprise 7.7 ERP system to 1C:Enterprise 8.3.

 - Implementation of instant mobile e-mail system, based on BlackBerry infrastructure.

 The infrastructure is built on top of Windows Server, BlackBerry Enterprise Server (BES), Microsoft Exchange and BlackBerry smartphones.
 BES is a physical server that comes with a hardware key.
 Smartphones are devices that require manual binding to a BES server.
 But it is not enough to just give activated smartphones to employees.
 It is necessary to couch employees.
 Thus, an in-house is the only correct approach to solve this problem.